inaka/fiar/README.md

 next
 ```

-play is called to make a move, and it is expected to return the `won` when the player won, `drawn` when de board is full and no wins, and `next` when is the next player's turn.
+play is called to make a move, and it is expected to return the atom `won` when the player won, `drawn` when de board is full and none won, and `next` when it is the next player's turn.

 #### Example to vertically won: